-Harris 57, a Sales Manager by profession, has been involved in football since the 1970s, and is a product of the Christ Church league as a player, coach and manager.
+Randolph (Randy) Harris, formerly a Sales Manager by profession, who has been involved in football since the 1970s, and is a product of the Christ Church league as a player, coach and manager.
 He was also instrumental in seeing the popular Paradise Football Club being promoted in 1981 to the then Division One of Barbados football as coach and manager.